buchholzs/Szene/Readme.md

 Both programs use the [3D plush library](/plush/pl_api.html) which was formerly located [here](http://www.nullsoft.com/free/plush/).
 For the GUI, I used the [Depui](/depui/homepage/depui.htm) library.
 The graphics library is [GRX](/contrib/grx248/doc/grx248um.html).

 # History
-I started working on this project in 2002, so the graphics are outdated by today's standards.
+I started working on this project in 2002, so the graphics might be outdated by today's standards.
 The original target platform was DJGPP DOS.
 Later I switched to Windows as main target platform.
-Linux is still under construction.
+Linux versions are also available.
 In the meantime, I haven't worked on the project for a long time.
-Anyway, I want to finally finish the project, achieve the goals of the time and practice C++ by the way.
+Anyway, I have now finally finished the project, achieved the goals of the time and practiced C++ by the way.

 # Usage
-These two programs run under Windows.
+These two programs run under Windows and Linux.
 To start, use

-- `PlushPlayer.exe` or
+- `PlushPlayer.exe` / `PlushPlayer` or
-- `Matedit2.exe`
+- `MatEdit.exe` / `MatEdit`

 ## PlushPlayer